Skip to main content

 Rhodiola Rosea Side Effects & Safety

 This content is for informational purposes only and does not constitute medical advice.
-Consult your healthcare provider before starting any supplement.
+Statements about dietary supplements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+Individual results may vary — consult your healthcare provider before starting any supplement.
 Full disclaimer

 Safety Profile

-Overall safety rating: Generally Safe
+Overall safety rating: Safe with Caution

 Potential Side Effects